COVID-19 booster requirement FAQ

 Are there special guidelines for students who arrive on campus without being vaccinated (or who have received an international vaccine not accepted by Cornell)?

-More details about arrival and surveillance testing for students in Ithaca will be available on Cornell's COVID-19 website.
 (Cornell Tech students should refer to the Cornell Tech’s COVID-19 website.)

 Are international students required to quarantine upon arrival?

 Cornell is not mandating quarantine for international travelers.
 However, international students are strongly encouraged to follow these CDC guidelines for international travelers with regard to pre- and post-travel testing and quarantine for vaccinated and unvaccinated individuals.
-Please be aware that New York State may potentially impose quarantine requirements for individuals who have not been vaccinated with an FDA-approved vaccine.

 Should I get vaccinated in my home country before coming to the U.S., even if it’s not a vaccine Cornell accepts?

 To reduce the risk of COVID infection and disease, you are strongly encouraged to get vaccinated as soon as possible, even if the vaccine is not currently accepted by Cornell.
 Be sure to submit proof of vaccination through Cornell's Daily Check.